geenasuresh/Jquery-dynamic-magic/README.md

 Jquery-dynamic-magic
 ====================

-Bits of code for doing dynamic form element building with jquery
+Bits of code for doing dynamic form element manipulation with jquery